ysyk2021/the-power-of-intentional-leadership-leading-with-purpose-vision-and-action/src/chapter-5-2.md

-Chapter: Finding Ways to Develop Your Leadership Style
+Finding Ways to Develop Your Leadership Style
 ======================================================

 In this chapter of **"The Power of Intentional Leadership: Leading with Purpose, Vision, and Action"**, we will explore strategies and insights for developing your leadership style.
 Developing a strong and effective leadership style is crucial for inspiring and guiding others towards shared goals.
 By understanding and honing your leadership style, you can become a more impactful and influential leader.